How to truncate in Python

 Python programming (more)

-suffix, such as..., only when truncation occurs, clearly indicating that text is missing. - You can customize the suffix by passing a different string, like
+- You can also customize the indicator by passing a different

 Move faster with Replit